 Nicholas Perkins, was charged with four criminal counts including two counts of illegal possession of a tiger; mistreatment of a tiger, and possession of anabolic steroids.
 If convicted, Perkins could face up to two years and six months in jail and $4,000 in fines.

-If you or someone you know has been falsely accused, contact us 24 hours a day at (310) 448-1529 or contact us online to schedule a consultation.
+If you or someone you know has been falsely accused, contact us at (310) 448-1529 or contact us online to schedule a consultation.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.